icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [language-ext](https://github.com/louthy/language-ext) - This library uses and abuses the features of C# 6+ to provide a functional 'Base class library', that, if you squint, can look like extensions to the language itself.
 It also includes an 'Erlang like' process system (actors) that can optionally persist messages and state to Redis (note you can use it without Redis for in-app messaging).
 The process system additionally supports Rx streams of messages and state allowing for a complete system of reactive events and message dispatch.
 * [Optional](https://github.com/nlkl/Optional) - A robust option type for C#
+* [JFlepp.Maybe](https://github.com/jflepp/JFlepp.Maybe) - A Maybe type for C#, aimed as an idiomatic port of the option type in F# to C#

 ## Game

 * [MonoGame](https://github.com/MonoGame/MonoGame) - One framework for creating powerful cross-platform games
 * [CocosSharp](https://github.com/mono/CocosSharp) - CocosSharp is a C# implementation of the Cocos2D and Cocos3D APIs that runs on any platform where MonoGame runs
 * [Duality](https://github.com/AdamsLair/duality) - Duality is a 2D game development framework.
 Focused on modularity, comes with a visual editor.
-* [Xenko](https://xenko.com/) - Xenko is a 2D/3D cross-platform game engine featuring a scene editor, particles, physically based rendering (PBR), scripting, and much more
+* [Stride Game Engine](https://stride3d.net/ ) - Stride Game Engine is a 2D/3D cross-platform game engine featuring a scene editor, particles, physically based rendering (PBR), scripting, and much more
 * [Wave Engine](https://waveengine.net/Engine) - Wave engine is a free C# component-based modern game engine which allows you to create cross-platform games supporting Kinect, Oculus Rift, Vuforia, Cardboard, Leap Motion and much more. **[Free][Proprietary]**
 * [UrhoSharp](https://github.com/xamarin/urho) - UrhoSharp is a C# implementation of the Urho3D game engine that runs on iOS, Mac, Windows, Android and Linux systems
 * [Nez](https://github.com/prime31/Nez) - Nez is a free 2D-focused framework that works with MonoGame and FNA
 * [BEPUphysics](https://github.com/bepu/bepuphysics2) - BEPUphysics is a pure C# 3D physics library
+* [Devtodev] (https://github.com/devtodev-analytics/winstore-sdk) - A full-cycle analytics solution for game developers.

 ## GIS